theogpt/theogpt.github.io/lives-of-alcyone/index.md

 Other men testified to having clearly seen Alcyone carrying a huge load in a sack, which might well have been a human body, a few hours later during the same night; and he had been walking in the direction of the place where the body was afterwards found.
 The servant positively identified the body as that of his master; as it had been hidden under water, the face had been eaten away by fishes, and was not therefore actually recognisable, but there was no mistake as to the clothes and general shape and appearance of the corpse.

 In the face of such circumstantial evidence the judge could scarcely hesitate; but when, even at the last moment, thinking of the unblemished reputation of Alcyone, he delayed to pronounce the sentence, another witness appeared who, passing beneath the window of the dead man' s room, had heard a furious altercation, in which he had recognised the voices of Alcyone and his uncle, the latter crying for mercy and the former angrily refusing it. the witness declared that he had waited for a time to see what would come of it, and watched until he saw Alcyone come forth bearing the sack upon his shoulders as previously described, and with an expression of great fear upon his countenance and obvious bloodstains upon his clothing.
 A cloak of his with bloodstains on it was produced in court; and the judge reluctantly pronounced the death penalty, adding to it remarks of deep regret that one who had been so universally respected for many years should, in a moment of revengeful passion, have been guilty of so barbarous a deed.
-Alcyone of course protested his innocence all through, but as the proofs accumulated he seemed quite stunned, and at last he could only say:"I do-not believe that my uncle is dead; but at least his disappearance will kill me."
+Alcyone of course protested his innocence all through, but as the proofs accumulated he seemed quite stunned, and at last he could only say: "I do-not believe that my uncle is dead; but at least his disappearance will kill me."

 He was sent back to prison and condemned to die at daybreak the next morning.
 That evening in his cell he received a visit from a foreign priest who had passed through the town some two years previously, as he was making a pilgrimage to all the principal shrines of India.
 Alcyone had offered entertainment to this visitor on that occasion, and he had spent two or three weeks in his house.
 The stranger' s name was Sarthon (but we know him as Mercury), and he was a priest initiated into the Egyptian Mysteries.